wolpes1/animal-crossing-new-horizons-dashboards/README.md

 # stardew-characters-dashboard
- This is a project that consists of getting Stardew Valley's wiki data and display it in a dashboard.
+ This is a project that consists of getting Nookipedias's wiki data and display it in a dashboard.